Module 5: Resource Cleanup

 c.
 Choose the Rides table you created in module 3.

 d.
-Choose Delete table from the Actions drop-down.
+Choose Delete at the top right.

 e.
 Leave the checkbox to Delete all CloudWatch alarms for this table selected and choose Delete.